Haruno19/neo3DSfetch/README.md

 You can change the color by pressing SELECT!
 ____

-For any question, post and issue or contact me on [reddit](https://www.reddit.com/user/Joker_513)! :)
+For any question, post an issue or contact me on [reddit](https://www.reddit.com/user/Joker_513)! :)